panastasiadist/SYLoader/README.md

 * Windows XP+
 * Linux x86/x86_64
-* Virtually any POSIX system supported by Qt and GCC.
+* Virtually any POSIX system supported by Qt and a proper C++ compiler.

 ## Installation